GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/query-parameters/index.md

 Developers must be aware of those implications, and can mitigate them using [link rel=noreferrer][1] or cleaning-up the URL using the [page location API][2].

-The Trusted Web Activity protocol doesn’t currently provide a mechanism to exchange messages with the native part of the application after the web part is invoked.
+The Trusted Web Activity protocol doesn't currently provide a mechanism to exchange messages with the native part of the application after the web part is invoked.

 We believe existing or upcoming Web Platform APIs enable most use cases needed by developers.
 If